thenumbernine/lua-opencl/README.md

 lua port of
-(a) the cl.hpp file
+1. the cl.hpp file
-(b) my CLCommon code
+2. my CLCommon code

 I'm going to create wrapper classes (just like I do with my 'gl' project) But should I put them in the 'cl' directly, and the cl.hpp equivalent functions elsewhere? or should I put them elsewhere and leave cl.hpp here?
 This for now.
 I'll put the wrapper classes in the obj folder.

+uses
+* luajit
-uses luajit ffi and my lua-ext project.
+* my lua-ext project
+* my lua-ffi-bindings repo

 The obj/wrapper classes make use of my lua-template project.